 Only some human anti-histamines are suitable for dogs Piriton can be used but it is always better to ask your local vet first as it might not be the best solution, you need to know the correct dosage, side effects to watch out for and it can be dangerous when combines with certain other drugs.

-Piriton for dogs can be safely used to relieve the discomfort and irritation of allergy symptoms without breaking the bank.
+Dog piriton can be safely used to relieve the discomfort and irritation of allergy symptoms without breaking the bank.

 Furthermore, there is the added bonus of the antihistamine having little or no side effects.
 That said, before using any medication on your dog, it is essential that you consult with your vet first.